 GoGo's AqSt Duke

 I sold Duke in the winter of 2022 because I'd basically backed myself into a corner as far as breeding - most of my does were too related to use him on.
-I've since sold down on the mini LaManchas.
 I hope he's doing great in his new home!

 He is a super sweet, friendly boy, the first to come see you.
 It was one of the things that made me choose him as a baby.
 He has some lovely mammaries behind him and it looks like he's going to have daughters with nice udders.
 He helped improve some hocking in, too.
 Nice and wide between the hocks, nice rib spring, tight shoulders, and rump length.
 While his hooves were nice and solid, his pasterns were a bit too angled, as was his rump.

 Always super-healthy boy and low maintenance - honestly, most of my bucks are.
-He's the sire to retained does Pearl and Zephyr and paternal half brother to Pixie.
+He's the sire to retained does Pearl, Beryl, and Zephyr and paternal half brother to Pixie.